cosmos/gaia/docs/docs/migration/cosmoshub-3/cosmoshub-3.md

     1. Resetting state to clear the local Cosmoshub-3 state
     1. Copying the cosmoshub-4 genesis file to the Gaia config folder (either after migrating an existing cosmoshub-3 genesis export, or downloading the cosmoshub-4 genesis from the mainnet github)
     1. Installing the Gaia v4.0.x release
-    1. Starting the Gaia v4.0.x instance to resume the Cosmos hub chain at a height of <cosmoshub3 height> + 1.
+    1. Starting the Gaia v4.0.x instance to resume the Cosmos hub chain at a height of **cosmoshub3 height + 1**.

 Specific instructions for validators are available in [Upgrade Procedure](#upgrade-procedure), and specific instructions for full node operators are available in [Guidance for Full Node Operators](#guidance-for-full-node-operators).